Addressing electric vehicle safety concerns

 Electric vehicles are powered by large battery packs.
 As is always the case when using a battery, there is a risk of fire or even explosion should the battery be damaged or malfunction in some way.
 This becomes a more heightened risk when you are dealing with larger packs.

-We covered the issue of thermal runaway in detail in this post, but it bears mentioning as one of the most significant safety concerns and challenges for manufacturers when it comes to electric vehicles.
+We covered the issue of thermal runaway in detail in this post, but it bears mentioning as one of the most significant electric vehicle safety concerns and challenges for manufacturers.
 As electric vehicles are powered by lithium-ion (LI-ion) battery packs, they are particularly susceptible to the risk of thermal runaway.
 Thermal runaway occurs when a short circuit or damage to a battery causes the internal temperature to rise, creating an unstoppable chain reaction and positive feedback loop, increasing the temperature exponentially throughout the pack and often resulting in fire or explosion.

 Thermal runaway is a risk presented by the overheating of the battery pack.
 This in itself can be caused or exacerbated by a number of factors.